brandongregory/dndhelp/src/5e-build-guides/sling-builds.md

 To make a slinger Kensei Monk, choose the sling as one of your Kensei weapons at level 3.
 Another level 3 feature you get is Kensei’s Shot, which allows you to use your bonus action to boost damage for ranged attacks you make on that turn.
 This is notably a free bonus action that does not cost ki points.

-When you get to 5th level, some optional Monk features from _Tasha’s Cauldron of Everything_ kick in to give you some more options.
+When you get to the 5th level, some optional Monk features from _Tasha’s Cauldron of Everything_ give you some more options.
 Focused Aim allows you to boost your accuracy using ki points.
 This is especially great if you have the Sharpshooter feat, but it can help any Monk.

-At level 6, you get some additional Kensei features that will make you more deadly.
-If you don’t already have a magic weapon, Magic Kensei Weapons makes any Kensei weapon you have into a magic weapon, which helps to get around non-magical damage immunity that many creatures at this level have.
+At level 6, you get additional Kensei features that will make you more deadly.
+Magic Kensei Weapons makes any Kensei weapon you have into a magic weapon, which helps to get around non-magical damage immunity that many creatures at this level have.
 You also gain Deft Strike, which enables you to use a ki point to boost the damage on one of your attacks that turn.
 With this ability, you can forgo the Kensei’s Shot feature and instead use the optional feature Ki-Fueled Attack, which enables you to make an additional attack using a Monk weapon on your bonus action.
 You can burn through ki pretty quickly doing this, but it’s a great way to significantly boost your damage in crucial moments, such as boss battles.

 The Kensei features you get at levels 11 and 17 apply to this build and can be impactful, but it might also be useful to switch over to Fighter or Ranger for a level or two to pick up the Archery fighting style, which gives a flat bonus to attack rolls with ranged weapons.
 This, combined with the Sharpshooter feat and your ability to boost attack rolls using ki points, makes you a deadly slinger.

 ## <a name="Slinger-Ranger"></a>Slinger Ranger

-Rangers are renowned as archers, but they can make good slingers too for a lot of the same reasons.
-Slings are ranged weapons, so taking the Archery fighting style offers a significant boost to your accuracy.
+Rangers are renowned as archers but can make good slingers for the same reasons.
+Slings are ranged weapons, so the Archery fighting style significantly boosts accuracy.
 The Hunter’s Mark spell is a Ranger staple and gives you solid damage with your attacks.
 The Sharpshooter feat works great with slings, giving you a significant damage boost and also increasing the range of slings.
 With the optional features in _Tasha’s Cauldron of Everything_, Rangers also get a boost to their speed at level 6, which is useful to any ranged character.

 [The Gloom Stalker and Hunter conclaves make great archers](/5e-build-guides/archer-builds/), and they make excellent slingers too.
 At level 2, pick the Archery fighting style and pick Hunter’s Mark as one of your spells.
 This alone will make you a good slinger, but subclass features can provide additional help.

 Gloom Stalkers gain a feature at level 3 to potentially get an extra attack in the first round of combat.
 This, combined with Hunter’s Mark and possibly Sharpshooter, can be a pretty big damage boost right at the beginning of combat.
 At level 11, they gain a feature to make an additional attack if they miss, which can greatly boost the reliability of Sharpshooter.

 Hunters get features at levels 3 and 11 to boost the damage of ranged attacks.
-Hunters may be a simple subclass, but they do plenty of damage and have some great defensive abilities too.
+Hunters may be a simple subclass, but they do plenty of damage and have some great defensive abilities.

-The Druidic Warrior fighting style seems to open up some interesting options with the Magic Stone spell.
-This allows you to use Wisdom instead of Dexterity for your attack and damage rolls.
+The Druidic Warrior fighting style opens up some interesting options with the Magic Stone spell.
+This spell allows you to use Wisdom instead of Dexterity for your attack and damage rolls.
 The spell states you can throw the stones, but if you do that, you can’t apply the Archery fighting style or Sharpshooter feat, so loading them in your sling is the way to go.
 Note that the Magic Stone spell does require a bonus action, so creating the stones will compete with your use of Hunter’s Mark.
-With a Wisdom Ranger build, you’ll want to wear medium armor so you can drop your Dexterity to 14.
-This also allows you to reliably use spells like Entangle, since your Wisdom will be comparable to a Druid.
-If you want a melee option, [look at taking Shillelagh as your other cantrip to use wisdom with clubs or staves](/5e-build-guides/spear-and-quarterstaff-builds/).
+With a Wisdom Ranger build, you’ll want to wear medium armor and drop your Dexterity to 14.
+With high Wisdom, you can also reliably use spells like Entangle.
+If you want a melee option, [take Shillelagh as your other cantrip to use Wisdom with clubs or staves](/5e-build-guides/spear-and-quarterstaff-builds/).

-Beast Master Rangers are normally a great pick for Wisdom Rangers, but aren’t a great fit for Magic Stone builds because controlling your Primal Companion takes a bonus action, so you’ll be forced between creating magic stones and controlling your animal companion.
+Beast Master is a poor pick for a Magic Stone build because it takes a bonus action to control your Primal Companion, so you’ll be forced to choose between creating magic stones and using your animal companion.

 The Fey Wanderer Ranger has no conflict with Magic Stone and gains significant benefits from a high Wisdom score, so this is probably your best bet for a Magic Stone build.

 ## <a name="Slinger-Rogue"></a>Slinger Rogue

 Rogues can also be great slingers.
-Rogues get most of their damage from their Sneak Attack, so the lower damage die on the sling is less important for Rogues than it is for other classes.
-With gaining advantage on attacks being a pretty central part of Rogue gameplay, you’ll also find hitting your targets easier.
+Rogues get most of their damage from their Sneak Attack, so the lower damage die on the sling matters less for Rogues than other classes.
+With gaining advantage on attacks being a central part of Rogue gameplay, you’ll also find hitting your targets easier.

 One thing to note: unlike most other slingers, Sharpshooter isn’t a great fit for Rogues.
-You get all of your damage from a single attack, so if you miss an attack, you’ve essentially wasted that turn.
+You get all your damage from a single attack, so if you miss an attack, you’ve essentially wasted that turn.
 Lowering your accuracy is a dangerous proposition for Rogues.
 Also, you only get one attack, so the additional damage doesn’t add up as much as it does for other classes with multiple attacks.
 The extended range for your sling is nice, but there are probably more important things to focus on with your build.

 [Many Roguish Archetypes can make great archers](/5e-build-guides/archer-builds/), but the stand-out is the Scout subclass, also known as the Ranger of Rogues.
-At level 3, you gain the ability to jump back to safety if an enemy ends its turn next to you, making it easier to stay at range rather than get stuck in melee.
+At level 3, you can jump back to safety if an enemy ends its turn next to you, making it easier to stay at range rather than get stuck in melee.
 You get a speed boost at level 9—useful for any ranged character.
 You get advantage on initiative rolls and a nice support feature at level 13.
-If you make it to level 17, you get the amazing ability to attack twice, and apply a sneak attack twice, doubling the damage that most Rogues would get at that level.
+If you make it to level 17, you get the amazing ability to attack twice and apply a sneak attack twice, doubling the damage that most Rogues would get at that level.
 Every one of those features is useful for a slinger.
-You also gain expertise with the Nature and Survival skills, which is thematic and gives you some utility outside of combat.
+You also gain expertise with Nature and Survival skills, which is thematic and gives you some utility outside of combat.

 Other Roguish Archetypes can make good slingers too.
 The Assassin gets advantage on the first turn of combat, and if your party can coordinate to surprise an enemy party, this can be deadly.
 The Thief subclass can throw things like acid or alchemist’s fire as a bonus action, and the range on those is similar to the sling.
 Arcane Tricksters don’t get a lot of features to help slingers, but they get a lot of extra utility with their magic that can be fun for a ranged character.